 Special encore presentation Saturday 8/7c.
 Watch the special online now.

 Amy Poehler | Leslie Knope

-Poehler joined the SNL cast from the Upright Citizens Brigade, a sketch/improv troupe originally formed in Chicago.
-Poehler and the UCB relocated to New York, where they had a sketch show on Comedy Central for three seasons on which she was both a writer and performer.
-In addition, they opened a theater currently regarded as the premiere sketch/improv comedy venue in New York City and a theatre/school in Los Angeles.
-Poehler and the UCB were featured in "A.S.S.S.S.C.A.T.: Improv," an improvised comedy special on Bravo.
-She continues to perform regularly with the UCB's long-running improv show Asssscat, which is celebrating its 13th year.
+Poehler joined the SNL cast from the Upright Citizens Brigade, a sketch/improv troupe that she co-founded.
+Poehler and the U.C.B. relocated to New York where she wrote and performed on an adaptation of the sketch show that aired on Comedy Central for three seasons.
+U.C.B. additionally opened theaters venues in New York City and Los Angeles currently regarded as the premiere sketch/improv comedy.
+Poehler and the U.C.B. were featured in "ASSSSCAT: Improv," an improvised comedy special on Bravo.

-Poehler has made memorable appearances on television, ranging from "Late Night with Conan O'Brien" (as recurring character Stacey, Andy Richter's little sister), "Arrested Development," "Wonder Showzen," and "Undeclared."
-She also was a voice on "SpongeBob" and "The Simpsons."
+Poehler has made memorable appearances on television shows ranging from "Arrested Development" and "Wonder Showzen" to "Undeclared."
+She was also a voice on the animated series "O'Grady" and "The Simpsons."

-Poehler currently splits her time between New York and Los Angeles with husband, actor Will Arnett, and their two sons.
+Poehler currently splits her time between New York and Los Angeles.